 By: Ankur Rishi

 The global auto parts aftermarket is in the throes of a thorough-going transformation, and this is significant since the sector accounts for up to four-fifths of the auto parts manufacturers’ margins!
-The fast-paced transition to electrified transportation, vehicle sharing and fractional ownership services, as well as the inevitable adoption of digital technologies represent the hurricane-strength winds shaping the landscape of the aftersales market.
+The fast-paced transition to electrified transportation, vehicle sharing and fractional ownership services, as well as the inevitable adoption of digital technologies, represent the hurricane-strength winds shaping the landscape of the aftersales market.
 On the face of it, all these are positive and decisive trends that should lead humanity toward net-zero pathways by the end of the decade.
 However, amid most market-shaping shifts some existing product lines might find themselves overwhelmed and rendered nearly obsolete (“creative destruction”).
 The case of the auto parts aftermarket is hardly anything different.
 The shifting sands could bode well for the after-sales sector overall, but there could be a few bumpy stretches ahead that might put the perseverance and skills of auto parts manufacturers to the test.
-For instance, the transition to electric vehicles is expected to reduce consumption of various internal-combustion engine parts, starters and alternators, and various vehicle fluids (e.g., engine oil, brake fluid).
+For instance, the transition to electric vehicles is expected to reduce the consumption of various internal combustion engine parts, starters and alternators, and various vehicle fluids (e.g., engine oil, brake fluid).
 Personalizing autonomous vehicles is quite a challenge.
-So, widespread adoption of driverless, crash-avoiding fleets might dwindle demand for unique vehicle accessories.
+So, the widespread adoption of driverless, crash-avoiding fleets might dwindle demand for unique vehicle accessories.
 So, auto parts manufacturers must brace themselves to ride out the rough with the smooth and turn those few hassles around the corner into opportunities to grow their business.

 Contact us now to solve your procurement problems!